Edward Witten has the highest -index among physicists. In this sense, he is the best physicist in the world now.

 .

-Even the best people in world need such a long time to find their true love career.
+Even the best people in the world need such a long time to find their true love career.

 How about you?